vishkid84/pickaflick_milestone_2/README.md

 Tested across multiple devices using devices directly where available and by using https://www.browserstack.com/ for others.

 #### Browser compatibility
 The website has been tested across different browsers (Chrome, Firefox, Opera, Microsoft Edge).
-The site does not work properly in IE as the JS fetch function is not compatible in IE but since usage share of IE as per StatCounter as per Oct 2019 is less than 2%, I dont find this much as a problem.
+The site does not work properly in IE as the JS fetch function is not compatible in IE but since this is intended as a commercial website and usage share of IE as per StatCounter as on Oct 2019 is less than 2%, I dont find this much as a problem but a disclaimer about the non-functionality in IE has been added to the home page.

 #### Noted errors/issues
 Error message has been added if no movie is found in the pick-a-flick page. <br>
 Error message has been added if no keyword entered in the search bar in the Search a movie page. <br>
 Error message has been added if no movie returns with the entered keyword in the Search a movie page. <br>

-The quiz score has two glitches:
+The quiz has two glitches:
 1. The score keeps adding if the right answer is clicked more than once.
 This is to be fixed at a later stage.
 2. Rare chance that the same answer appears for both options but score adds when clicked on either.
 So retained as such for now but to be fixed at a later stage.